iosphere/ISHPermissionKit/README.md

 Subclasses must implement at least two methods:

 1. `- (ISHPermissionState)permissionState`
 2. `- (void)requestUserPermissionWithCompletionBlock:(ISHPermissionRequestCompletionBlock)completion`

-What these methods will do depends on the mechanism that the system APIs provide.
+What these methods will do, depends on the mechanisms that the system APIs provide.
 Ideally `permissionState` should check the system authorization state first and should return appropriate internal enum values from `ISHPermissionState`.
 If the system state is unavailable or is similar to